jady21a/quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to jasy‘s home
 ---

+try 1
+try 2

 This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+See the [documentation] for how to get started.

 try it

+try 3